 Developing a Plan

-We offer a person-centered planning approach to all of our consumer’s needs assessments.
+We offer a person-centered planning approach to all individual needs assessments.
 We are committed to getting to know the values of each person we serve.
-This consumer-directed approach to goal development allows individuals to realize their dreams.
+This individualized approach to goal development allows people to realize their dreams.

-We work closely with the people who know our consumers best, including their family members, spouses, friends, extended family, case managers, and primary care givers in order to develop the most comprehensive, meaningful plan to assist our consumers with attaining lifelong outcomes.
-These planning methods may include “Planning Alternative Tomorrows with Hope” (PATH) or “Essential Lifestyle Planning” (ELP).
+We work closely with the people who know the person receiving services best, including their family members, spouses, friends, extended family, case managers, and primary care givers in order to develop the most comprehensive, meaningful plan to assist people attain lifelong outcomes.

 Training and Services

-The Independent Living Skills Service program also provides assistance in supporting the consumer through administering medications, coordinating medical / psychiatric appointments, providing transportation, crisis intervention, assisting with housing issues, and making referrals to other professional services needed.
+The Independent Living Skills Service program also provides assistance in supporting the person served through coordinating medical / psychiatric appointments, providing transportation, crisis intervention, assisting with housing issues, and making referrals to other professional services needed.